 Group A, people who tried cruising have a variety of complaints.
-The ship was too crowded (or there weren't enough people), the food wasn't great, there wasn't enough to do (or too much to do), too many children (or not enough kids and everyone on board was ancient), too loud (or too boring), the entertainment was boring (or not what I wanted), the atmosphere was too stuffy (or wild and crazy!), or too many up-charges or added expenses.
-Whatever the complaint, people in Group A have decided, based on their experience, that cruising isn't for them because they were expecting something other than what they experienced.
+The ship was too crowded (or there weren’t enough people), the food wasn’t great, there wasn’t enough to do (or too much to do), too many children (or not enough kids and everyone on board was ancient), too loud (or too boring), the entertainment was boring (or not what I wanted), the atmosphere was too stuffy (or wild and crazy!), or too many up-charges or added expenses.
+Whatever the complaint, people in Group A have decided, based on their experience, that cruising isn’t for them because their experience did not match their expectations.

-Group B knows people who have been on cruises but based on the information they get from those people they've decided that cruising isn't for them.
-They may form this opinion based on complaints from people in Group A or based on a conversation with someone who loves cruising but might not like any of the things they hear.
-For example, just because I like belly flop competitions and line dancing around the pool, the person I'm talking to may find that unappealing (so don’t sail Carnival, but don’t rule out other cruise lines).
+Group B knows people who have been on cruises but based on the information they get from those people they’ve decided that cruising isn’t for them.
+They may form this opinion based on complaints from people in Group A or based on a conversation with someone who loves cruising but, based on the conversation decided it doesn’t sound like a good option.
+For example, just because I like belly flop competitions and line dancing around the pool, the person I’m talking to may find that unappealing (so don’t sail Carnival, but don’t rule out other cruise lines).

 The number one reason people in Group A (those who have been on a cruise) and Group B (have never been on a cruise) boils down to not finding a cruise that matches expectations.
 Just like restaurants cater to different preferences, cruise lines (and specific ships) offer different products and itineraries to meet the expectation of a variety of people.
 There is literally something for everyone.